chelseymarie6/Wrangle-and-Analyze-Data/README.md

 ### Software Needed
 - Need to be able to work in a Jupyter Notebook on your computer.

-- The following packages (libraries) need to be installed: pandas, NumPy, requests, tweepy, and json
+- The following packages (libraries) need to be installed:
+  - pandas
+  - NumPy
+  - requests
+  - tweepy
+  - json

 ### Enhanced Twitter Archive